Mill (grinding): Grinding laws

 In spite of a great number of studies in the field of fracture schemes there is no formula known which connects the technical grinding work with grinding results.
-Mining engineers, Peter von Rittinger, Friedrich Kick and Fred Chester Bond independently developed equations relating produced equations to relate the needed grinding work to the grain size produced and a fourth engineer, R.T.Hukki suggested that these three equations might each describe a narrow range of grain sizes and proposed uniting them along a single curve describing what has come to be known as the Hukki relationship.
+Mining engineers, Peter von Rittinger, Friedrich Kick and Fred Chester Bond independently produced equations to relate the needed grinding work to the grain size produced and a fourth engineer, R.T.Hukki suggested that these three equations might each describe a narrow range of grain sizes and proposed uniting them along a single curve describing what has come to be known as the Hukki relationship.

 In stirred mills, the Hukki relationship does not apply and instead, experimentation has to be performed to determine any relationship.

 To evaluate the grinding results the grain size disposition of the source material (1) and of the ground material (2) is needed.
 Grinding degree is the ratio of the sizes from the grain disposition.
 There are several definitions for this characteristic value: